arrowkato/dotfiles/linter_formatter/README.md

 ```
 [explanation of SC2086](https://github.com/koalaman/shellcheck/wiki/SC2086)

-# how to use .hadolint
+# how to use .hadolint.yaml

 Make .hadolint file in project root directory as well as .shellcheckrc.